PolyhedralDev/TerraDocs/_sources/config/development/pack-from-scratch/index.rst.txt

 .. card::

-    If you wish to **modify an existing pack** rather than creating your own from scratch, please refer to :doc:`this </config/development/modifying-existing-pack>` instead.
+    If you wish to **modify an existing pack** rather than creating your own from scratch, please refer to the :doc:`/config/development/modifying-existing-pack` guide instead.

 .. attention::